Skip to main content

 Watch our instructional video on creating custom access roles or, alternatively read the steps listed below.

-Step 3: Click on 'Add access roles'.
+Step 3: Click on 'Add Access Role' to create a new role.

 7.0 - Editing client access roles

-To edit a client access role, follow these steps.
+To edit a client access role, follow these steps:

 8.0 - Deleting Client Access Roles